Palm Tree vs Palmetto Tree: What’s the Difference?

 Conclusion

-We recommend checking with your local garden center to see what types of palm trees and palmettos will grow in your area.
-Once you have your selection, we recommend choosing a variety to provide color and excitement to your landscape.
+Palm trees and palmetto trees are hardy species as long as they’re planted in warm climates.
+We recommend checking with your local garden center to see which types of palm trees and palmettos will grow in your area.
+If the winters in your area drop below freezing frequently, you’ll need an alternative to handle the cold.
+However, when you live in a suitable location, you can select a palm or a palmetto to provide color and excitement to your landscape.

 Featured Image Credit: L-R: Palm Tree (Image Credit: Pixabay), Palmetto Tree (Image Credit: ehrlif, Shutterstock)